Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Related Works

-Collaborative exploration and target search in large-scale and cluttered environments may now be addressed more readily due to the feasibility and transfer capabilities of deep reinforcement learning.
-In the domain of drones \cite{wu2019uav, xiao2021flying,song2021autonomous,Loquercio2021} and Multi-Agent Reinforcement Learning (MARL) problems \cite{Yang2018, berner2019dota, sartoretti2019primal, liu2020reinforcement, damani2021primal}, deep reinforcement learning has achieved promising success.
-Current methods with DRL in drone scenarios are mostly applied to single drone tasks \cite{song2021autonomous,xiao2021flying,Loquercio2021} or scenarios with discrete action spaces and grid observation environments \cite{Yang2018, damani2021primal}.
-In \cite{xiao2021flying}, an augmented curriculum learning was proposed to guide the drone to fly through a narrow gap.
-However, their curriculum can only vary along pre-designed rules which limiting reinforcement learning performance.
-With a global grid map, \cite{wu2019uav} proposed a Snake algorithm with DRL aiming to search a target using an autonomous UAV but failed to extend it to practical scenarios where only local visual observations are available.
-In \cite{Yang2018}, CM3 (Cooperative Multi-goal, Multi-stage, Multi-agent) was proposed for multi-agent reinforcement learning in 2D space to solve a collaborative navigation problem, where the positions of landmarks and goals were known to each agent.
-Besides, function augmentation was adopted in CM3 to bridge the agent's own state in stage 1 and the egocentric observations in stage 2.
-However, this the scalability of the trained model since a new model needs to be trained if the number of agents changed. \cite{liu2020reinforcement} proposed a two-level reinforcement learning-based control method for a UAV swarm to perform surveillance in an unknown 3D urban area collaboratively.
-However, the approach requires each UAV to have information on the target's position and requires the environment to be constructed in grids with regular shaped blocks to enable the agents to differentiate the obstacles and the target easily.
-This limits the application of this method in real-life scenarios.
+In the domain of drones \cite{wu2019uav, xiao2021flying,song2021autonomous,Loquercio2021,9409767,o2022neural} and {multi-agent system (MAS) \cite{Yang2018, berner2019dota, sartoretti2019primal, liu2020reinforcement, damani2021primal, 9404328}, DRL has achieved promising success}.
+The feasibility and transfer capabilities of DRL make it possible to address the collaborative exploration and target search problem in large-scale cluttered environments effectively. {Existing DRL-based methods} in drone scenarios are mostly applied to single drone tasks \cite{song2021autonomous,xiao2021flying,Loquercio2021,o2022neural} or scenarios with discrete action spaces and grid observation environments \cite{Yang2018, damani2021primal}.
+In \cite{xiao2021flying}, an augmented curriculum learning approach was proposed to guide a drone through a narrow gap, but the pre-designed rules used to vary the curriculum limited the {potential benefits of DRL.} {Wu et al. \cite{wu2019uav} proposed a Snake algorithm with DRL to search for a target using an autonomous UAV and a global grid map, but failed to extend it to practical scenarios where only local visual observations are available.}

+In \cite{Yang2018}, CM3 was proposed for multi-agent reinforcement learning (MARL) in {a 2D space} to solve a collaborative navigation problem where the positions of landmarks and goals were known to each agent.
+Besides, function augmentation was adopted in CM3 to bridge the agent's own state in Stage 1 and the egocentric observations in Stage 2.
+However, this { mechanism} hinders the scalability of the trained model, as a new model must be trained if the number of agents changes. \cite{liu2020reinforcement} proposed a two-level reinforcement learning-based control method for a UAV swarm to {collaboratively} perform surveillance in an unknown 3D urban area.
+However, this approach requires that each UAV has information on the target's position and requires the environment to be constructed in grids {with blocks of regular shape} to enable the agents to differentiate the obstacles and the target easily.
+This limits the application of this method in {real-world scenarios}.